apache/druid/docs/development/extensions-contrib/delta-lake.md

 ## Known limitations

-- This extension relies on the Delta Kernel API and can only read from the latest Delta table snapshot.
+This extension relies on the Delta Kernel API and can only read from the latest Delta table snapshot.
+Ability to read from arbitrary snapshots is tracked [here](https://github.com/delta-io/delta/issues/2581).
-- Column filtering isn't supported.
-The extension reads all columns in the configured table.